-c High Compaction Potential includes soils identified as clay loam or finer texture and somewhat poor, poor, or very poorly drained drainage class.

-d High Water Erosion Potential includes soils with slopes > 5% and a K factor > 0.32 or if all slopes were identified as > 15% regardless of K factor.

-e High Wind Erosion Potential for wind erodible soils include those with wind erodibility groups of 1 or 2.

-$\underline{\mathbf{f}}$ Poor Revegetation Potential reports soils with a poor revegetation potential for grasses.
+Perm. = Permanent Effects; Temp. = Temporary Effects

+- a Numbers are rounded to the tenths of a decimal point for presentation purposes.
+Any mathematical discrepancies are due to rounding. - b Prime Farmland includes both prime farmlands and farmlands of statewide importance, as designated by the NRCS.
+No farmlands of unique importance were identified along the Project corridor. - g High Compaction Potential includes soils identified as having a clay loam or finer texture and a somewhat poor, poor, or very poorly drained drainage class. - d High Water Erosion Potential includes soils with slopes > 5% and a K factor > 0.32 and soils characterized by all slopes being > 15%, regardless of K factor. - e High Wind Erosion Potential for wind erodible soils include those with wind erodibility groups of 1 or 2. - Poor Revegetation Potential reports soils with a poor revegetation potential for grasses.